The Health and Environmental Implications

 Due to the lack of clean, private, safe water and sanitation facilities, women are unable to practice personal sanitary hygiene like changing the menstrual pads, washing cloth pads, and drying them in sunlight for proper disinfection.
 Due to the scarcity of pads, girls limit their food and water intake to minimize their use of the toilet so that they don’t have to change pads as regularly.
 These practices could lead to severe health issues in the longer run.

 The COVID-19 crisis has exposed the social divide that exists in India even today.
-Even after all these years, the Indian society still carries the patriarchal mindset as a result of which there is a disparity between the status of a man and a woman.
+Even after all these years, Indian society still carries the patriarchal mindset as a result of which there is a disparity between the status of a man and a woman.
 On one hand, men are considered independent and bread earners of the family, on the other hand, women are seen as dependents whose primary duty is to look after the household.
 As a result of this, women fail to achieve economic independence, which makes them rely on men for procuring sanitary products, which have become even more expensive owing to the shortage in their supply.
 This economic subduing coupled with the absence of gender equality lets the male assume the dominating role in the family, making women's needs completely dependent on men.

 The discrimination does not end here as economic status has a major role to play as well.
 Gender inequality is a major concern, but so is the economic divide that exists between women.
 While on one hand, the elite class women have the ease of getting their sanitary products delivered to their doorsteps, while on the other hand the poor and downtrodden still struggle to make their ends meet when it comes to basic sanitation products.
-The gender and economic divide have led to the subduing of women, especially those from marginalized or rural communities, that lack access to education and in absence of awareness programs maintaining sanitation for them become a luxury.
+The gender and economic divide have led to the subduing of women, especially those from marginalized or rural communities, that lack access to education and in absence of awareness programs maintaining sanitation for them becomes a luxury.

 The failure of the government to broadcast sanitation awareness programs or to include sanitary products as essentials in the first place reflects the continuous neglect of women and their basic sanitary needs in India.
 Though the government included sanitary pads as essentials, nothing was done to balance demand and supply disruptions.
 Further, no efforts were made to open centers for providing sanitary pads to replace schools as distributors.
-Such a discriminatory approach towards women and their requirements need to be brought to an immediate halt.
+Such a discriminatory approach towards women and their requirements needs to be brought to an immediate halt.

 The present crisis has laid the cornerstone for an even greater problem in the future.
 Due to quintessentially negligible support from the government, many sanitary pad manufacturing centers have moved on to produce PPE kits, masks, etc. in order to ensure a steady income.
 The reduction in dedicated units will likely mean that production will not return to normal and a shortage will persist even after the lockdown is ended.